jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 ```

 The client API comes with a `HostResolver` object to resolve host names.
 By
-default the `HostResolver` object resolves host names through the local
+default, the `HostResolver` object resolves host names through the local
 system.
 To enable the `HostResolver` object to have the host names resolved
 from the SOCKS5 server instead, you would need to set the property
 `socksClient.socks5.useResolveCommand` set to `true`.
 This property can